Blueshift offers a variety of tools to manage your Account.

 Note: Every message (except for transactional campaigns) counts towards the user.

-Campaign activity exports are currently offered on Email, SMS, and Device Token updates, but will be extend this to other channels in the near future.
+Campaign activity exports are currently offered on Email, SMS, Push, and In-App.

 You can use this tab to specify the font that you want to use in the visual template editor.
 You can use a font of your choice in the templates that you use to send messages to your customers.
 We provide a JSON that you can edit and specify the font of your choice.